LEEYJ1021/structural-signal-irrelevance/README.md

 substitutes for another, and a research-wide multiplicity audit (§7) shows that only 3 of 25 officially-reported confirmatory/exploratory p-values survive FDR correction — all three from the exploratory tier.

+**Why this matters (draft framing, to be developed in the paper).** The platform studied here is an algorithmically-mediated e-commerce advertising marketplace — the same class of system studied in the sponsored-search auction-design literature (e.g. generalized second-price auctions, position auctions) and in the algorithmic-fairness/audit literature.
+The H1/H2 result speaks to whether such systems reproduce structural incumbency advantage independent of current behavior; the RQ2/M-series results speak to where that guarantee breaks down and whether it can be engineered back.
+See Appendix C for literature anchors relevant to both streams.

 ---